OneSignal/OneSignal-WordPress-Plugin/readme.txt

 Features:

-* Supports Chrome Push on both HTTP and HTTPS sites.
+* Supports Chrome(Desktop & Android) and Safari(Mac OSX) Push on both HTTP and HTTPS sites.

 * **Automatic Notifications** - Send notifications to followers every time you publish a new post.
 Or set up a reminder that gets automatically sent to them if they haven’t visited for a few days.